288: No Such Thing As An Elephant In The Airport

 Their sheer size and weight makes them completely unsuited to being infield TNT detectors.
 Which I think is fair at airports.

 You'd have to go past the sniffer elephants.
-Well, they're not
+Although you're not

 sniffing for TNT in airports.
 This is in the minefields of Angola, isn't it?
-It's not like they're expecting people to smuggle huge suitcases.
+It's not like they're expecting people to smuggle huge suitcases of TNT.

-i don't know if they have piñatas in their culture though elephants also you've been to some traumatic children's parties if they've hollowed out a donkey
+Also, you've been to some traumatic children's parties because they've hollowed out a donkey.

-that's tough to get through you'd need a really big stick for a long time
+That's tough to get through.
+You need a really big stick for a long time.

 Anyway, the point was that they weren't being stupid, not being able to get it with a stick.

-They'd pick up the sticks and then they wouldn't prod up the fruit because people didn't understand that elephant sense of smell is so good.
+They'd pick up the sticks and then they wouldn't prod at the fruit because people didn't understand that elephant sense of smell is so good.

 So as soon as they pick up a stick, they can't smell anymore because they've wrapped their trunk around it and so they couldn't smell where the fruit was.